Infrared Image Super-Resolution: Systematic Review, and Future Trends: Fundamentals of Infrared Images

 For many IR imaging systems, the traditional microprocessors are still equipped.
 Therefore, it may be difficult to run the sophisticated SR algorithms at the stage of image capturing, because of the limited computing power itself\cite{young2006superresolution,sun2013pixel}.

-Improving the performance of the equipment can be promptly expressed in the image quality improvement.
-However, as mentioned above, we will face many difficulties with the key components used in IR camera imaging systems.
-It mainly includes the challenge of the fabrication process and physical limitations.
-For the fabrication process, we expect the camera to be more portable but often require larger lenses for better imaging.
-For processors, we need new technologies to improve computing and processing power, which requires more time and effort.
+\rr{Improving the performance of the equipment can be promptly expressed in the image quality improvement.
+However, as mentioned above, we will face many difficulties with the key components used in IR camera imaging systems, which include challenges in the fabrication process and inherent physical limitations.
+For instance, the demand for portability conflicts with the need for larger lenses for better imaging, and advancing processor technology requires significant time and effort.
+These hardware constraints inevitably lead to the captured images containing various forms of sensor noise and artifacts.
+Therefore, a critical challenge is to enhance the robustness of the super-resolution model itself.
+Future efforts must focus on improving the model's resilience to such real-world degradations, for example, through targeted data augmentation that simulates sensor noise and by developing robust training objectives less sensitive to input corruptions.}

-In summary, improving imaging quality from hardware will be costly in terms of industrial expense and effort, and the final performance improvement will be limited due to insurmountable physical obstacles.
-Based on the above concerns, we would resort to the subsequent image processing technology to improve the IR image quality.
+In summary, improving imaging quality from hardware will be costly in terms of industrial expense and effort, and the final performance improvement will be limited due to insurmountable physical obstacles. \hyss{Next, another important task in IR imaging: synthetic models, will also be discussed.}